 What do I need to bring with me?

-Some clubs have basics (snorkel, fins, mask, and a hat) for you to borrow, but if you have your own, feel free to bring these.
+Most clubs have the basics (snorkel, fins, mask, and a hat) for you to borrow, but if you have your own, feel free to bring these.
 Check from the club what they can provide if you want to test Underwater Rugby.
 You must bring your own swimming costume!
-Once you do feel like this is a sport you would like to continue playing you will need to get your own gear.

 How many people are on a team?